 scheduled reports – rather than standard reports, a more detailed report is returned from a vGrid run.
 This data is expected to have significantly larger volume approaching 1GB in size, but will immediately be zipped and inserted into the ICM database and then deleted from shared storage.
 This approach has been adopted as the ICM user interface cannot directly access windows shared storage.

-critical scenario access – the ability to access critical scenarios.
+RSG model scenario generation only – the ability to access a full set of RSG scenarios.
 This data will be written to the windows shared storage, and is to be accessible across all business units.
-This data is expected to require significant volume.
+This data is expected to require significant volume (500k RSG will be of the order of 20GB, however initial ICM operations will rely on 100k RSG executions).

 Resilience